A college student looks to her young student as she tutors him in math.

 If it's hard to cover your expenses and you want to generate more income, a side gig could be the way to earn extra cash.

 If you have a car, you could use it to earn income.
-You could drive people locally, rent your car to commuters, or even make deliveries if you’re a little uneasy with strangers in your vehicle.
+You could drive people locally, rent your car to commuters, or even make deliveries if you’re uneasy with strangers in your vehicle.

 If you’re organized and like to tidy spaces, starting a cleaning service is one way you can bring in extra cash.
 You can charge per room cleaned or by the hour.